 The rules for employees in relation to ‘use of home as office’, contains a specific exemption from a tax charge.
 They allow payments made by employers to employees for additional household expenses to be tax free, where the employee incurs those costs in carrying out the duties of the employment under homeworking arrangements.
 ‘Homeworking arrangements’ means arrangements between the employee and the employer under which the employee regularly performs some or all of the duties of the employment at home.

 The arrangements do not need to be in writing but it is advisable to do this.
 The exemption does not apply where an employee works at home informally.

 Where these rules are met, the additional costs of heating and lighting the work area and the metered cost of increased water usage can be met.
 There might also be increased charges for internet access, home contents insurance or business telephone calls and where working at home leads to a liability for business rates, HMRC accept that the additional cost incurred can also be included.

 However, unlike the self-employed, HMRC do not accept that a proportion of household fixed costs such as mortgage interest, rent, council tax or water rates are allowable.

-HMRC accept that a £4 per week payment from the employer is acceptable without too much formality if the above tests are met.
+HMRC accept that a £4 per week payment from the employer is acceptable without too much formality.
+Providing the above tests are met.
 However, to justify a higher payment, the message is prove it!

 The above rules only allow tax free payments to be made in specific circumstances.
 However, if payments are made outside of these rules or, in fact, no payments are made at all, the employee can claim personal tax relief themselves if they can prove that they incurred those costs or received those payments ‘wholly, exclusively and necessarily’ for the purposes of their job.
 In reality this is extremely difficult – some would say impossible – as HMRC require the following tests to be met: